Song of the West: Preservation

 Alleged recently discovered fragment showing the wagon train in the film.

-Since the 1970s, no copies of the film are known to exist.
+Since the 1970s, no complete copies of the film are known to exist.
 The complete soundtrack survives.

 Although the film's copyright was renewed in 1956, it does not appear to have been shown on television.
 16mm prints of early Warner Bros. films, including sound-on-disc films, were made in the 1950s for distribution as local television package (see Associated Artists Productions), and some two-color Technicolor films now survive (in black and white) only because of those prints.
-Some pre-1931 sound films made by Warner Bros. and First National have been lost because United Artists (former rights holder of pre-1950 WB films) donated most films to foreign film preservation or private collector and presently it is impossible to search for a film after when UA donated to the Library of Congress the earliest surviving preprint material from the pre-1950 (including some pre-1931) film library of Warner Bros. and post-1923 First National library.
+Some pre-1931 sound films made by Warner Bros. and First National have been lost because United Artists (former rights holder of pre-1950 WB films) donated most films to foreign film preservation or private collectors and presently it is impossible to search for a film after when UA donated to the Library of Congress the earliest surviving preprint material from the pre-1950 (including some pre-1931) film library of Warner Bros. and post-1923 First National library.

 In a June 2011 forum discussion, a small fragment, running about a minute, was claimed to have been discovered in the UK and identified as being from the film.
 It is available on DVD from the Warner Archive Collection.
-One short fragment of an original color print was identified in the British Film Institute archives in 2018.
+One short fragment of an original color print was found at the BFI National Archive in 2018.